-COWl's Misungwi Study Report (December 2015) lists the stakeholder consultations that were undertaken as part of the project development process.
-These included several onsite meetings and inspections and workshops to discuss and gain consensus on the design and implementation strategy:
+COWl's Magu Study Report (2016) lists the stakeholder consultations that were undertaken as part of the project development process.
+These included several onsite meetings and inspections and workshops to discuss and gain consensus on the design and implementation strategy, including:

-ESIA for Rehabilitation and Expansion of Water Supply Infrastructure in Misungwi Town, Misungwi District, Mwanza Region, Tanzania - MMD-350199-Z-RP-5004
+ESIA for Rehabilitation and Expansion of Water Supply Infrastructure in Magu Town, Magu District, Mwanza Region, Tanzania - MMD-350199-Z-RP-5006

-- October 2014: initial meeting with the District Executive Director and technical staff of the District Urban Water Supply and Sanitation Authority. - November-December 2014: onsite inspections and discussions for assets inventory; - 21 January 2015: stakeholder consensus workshop on service area and population progression; - 9 July 2015: stakeholder workshop on design development; - 15 August 2015: confirmation site inspections and discussions; - 22 September 2015: stakeholder workshop on design development. - Community consultations in May 2016.
+- October 2014: initial meeting with the District Executive Director and technical staff of the Magu Urban Water Supply and Sanitation Authority. - November-December 2014: onsite inspections and discussions for assets inventory; - 21 January 2015: stakeholder consensus workshop on service area and population progression; - 9 July 2015: stakeholder workshop on design development; - 15 August 2015: confirmation site inspections and discussions; - 22 September 2015: stakeholder workshop on design development.

-UN-HABITAT followed up on these consultations by organizing in Misungwii town in end-November 2015 a one-day stakeholders' orientation workshop during which a Multi-Stakeholder Forum (MSF) was established.
+UN-HABITAT followed up on these consultations by organizing in Magu town on 24 November 2015 a one-day stakeholders' orientation workshop during which a Multi-Stakeholder Forum (MSF) was established.
 The main objective of the workshop was to bring together project stakeholders from across the public, private and the community to agree on the mechanism that will allow them to fully participate and involve in project implementation to ensure ownership, accountability and sustainability.
-Specific objectives were to (i) present and discuss the scope of the planned infrastructure interventions to be implemented; (ii) discuss and provide clarifications and better the understanding of the MSFs specific roles and responsibilities in the project; and (iii) set up the MSF in Misungwi town.
+Specific objectives were to (i) present and discuss the scope of the planned infrastructure interventions to be implemented; (ii) discuss and provide clarifications and better the understanding of the MSFs specific roles and responsibilities in the project; and (iii) set up the MSF in Magu town.

-The planned Project interventions in Misungwi town were presented and thereafter the participants raised a number of issues, and these were then addressed and agreed as outlined below.
+The planned Project interventions in Magu town were presented and thereafter the participants raised a number of issues, and these were then addressed and agreed as outlined below.

-- Land acquisition and compensation Communities will provide land for the construction of project infrastructure as part of their contribution to the project.
+- Land acquisition and compensation: Communities will provide land for the construction of project infrastructure as part of their contribution to the project.
 If there is a need to relocate people from their land to pave way for the project, then the relocation will be done in accordance with the Resettlement Planning Framework of the project as established by the Ministry of Water and Irrigation (endorsed in January 2016).
-The right of way (10 m wide) for the existing and the proposed new transmission main pipe line from Nyahiti intake to water storage tanks at Bomani shall be owned by MIUWASA.
-All properties along the proposed pipeline route of the transmission main falling within the right of way shall be compensated or otherwise and legally be transferred to MIUWASA. - Water provisions for livestock If there are troughs for livestock to drink from in the communities, pastoralists will have to organise themselves and apply to respective water utilities to supply water to the troughs.
-Water supplied will be metered and users will be billed for the water consumed. - Water provision for communities living around water intakes and along the main water pipe - Provisions for communities that live along the main water pipe and those living around the intake are being considered. - Employment of unskilled labour Contractors will be advised to hire local unskilled and skilled persons from the local communities during implementing of physical works. - Project coverage Through the MSF, communities will be involved in the identification and allocation of water and sanitation facilities based on the size and location (scattered settings) of the town.
+The right of way (10 m wide) for the existing and the proposed new transmission main pipe line from the intake to water storage tanks shall be owned by MAUWASA.
+All properties along the proposed pipeline route of the transmission main falling within the right of way shall be compensated or otherwise and legally be transferred to MAUWASA. - Water provisions for livestock: If there are troughs for livestock to drink from in the communities, pastoralists will have to organise themselves and apply to respective water utilities to supply water to the troughs.
+Water supplied will be metered and users will be billed for the water consumed. - Water provision for communities living around water intakes and along the main water pipe: The designs for the distribution network are still ongoing.
+Provisions for communities that live along the main water pipe and those living around the intake are being considered. - Employment of unskilled labour: Contractors will be advised to hire local unskilled and skilled persons from the local communities during implementing of physical works MSFs to negotiate with contractors. - Project coverage: Through the MSF, communities will be involved in the identification and allocation of water and sanitation facilities based on the size and location (scattered settings) of the town.